10 / 09 / 19

 However, before we move onto our tips, here are a few resources I’ve personally collected that I find super helpful for writing content.

-There’s a stark difference in writing for print and writing for the web.
-In my experience, a lot of businesses think they can use the same content from a brochure, digitally.
-I’m afraid to say that’s not the case and please don’t.
+There’s a stark difference between writing for print and writing for the web.
+In my experience, a lot of businesses think they can use the same content from a brochure digitally.
+I’m afraid to say that’s not the case, and please don’t.

 Always make it human

 When I say short and snappy, that doesn’t mean robotic.
-A lot of businesses get lost on the idea of SEO and keywords and whilst they’re important, they’re not the priority - writing for a human is.
+Many businesses get lost on the idea of SEO and keywords, and whilst they’re important, they’re not the priority - writing for a human is.
 Your customer.
-If content is illegible because it’s stuffed with keywords then a person will simply navigate away.
+If content is illegible because it’s stuffed with keywords, then a person will simply navigate away.
 Wouldn’t you?
-Write with keywords and phrases in mind but don’t let them dictate your writing.
+Write with keywords and phrases in mind, but don’t let them dictate your writing.
 You can always edit later and add in those extra few words to climb the SERPs.

 Keyword & SEO (Search Engine Optimisation) research

 Let’s talk about keywords and SEO, too.
 Google (let’s be honest, most of us only use it as our primary search engine) is incredibly intelligent.
 It’s smart enough to know when a website is keyword stuffing or simply writing for SEO, so the simple answer is, don’t.
-Great organic content is going to perform far better over time than stodgy, unfeeling sentences.
-Google will penalise you for duplicate content, keyword stuffing and robotic copy too.
+Great organic content will perform far better over time than stodgy, unfeeling sentences.
+Google will penalise you for duplicate content, keyword stuffing and robotic, unhuman-like copy, too.

-When you’re writing content for web pages never fail to consider what your meta title and description are going to be either.
+When you’re writing content for web pages, never fail to consider what your meta title and description are going to be.
 A meta title boosts SERP rankings and should be considered with care, so think about what your customers are going to type into search (their search intent) when they’re looking for something.
 When it comes to meta descriptions, whilst they don’t have any weight with SEO, they’re more likely to persuade people to click.

 How to angle your content

-Don’t blow your businesses or services or products trumpets!
+Don’t blow your businesses, services, or products' trumpets!
 Whilst you might be the best, don’t simply state it - tell people why!
-Give them the answers to their questions, the solutions to their pain points, the benefits to your service or product for them.
+Give them the answers to their questions, the solutions to their pain points, and the benefits of your service or product for them.
 Why is your business going to be the answer to all their prayers, so to speak.
 Explain but don’t tell people how to suck eggs.
-Prove to them why you and your business is going to make a difference to them and theirs.
+Prove to them why you and your business are going to make a difference to them and theirs.

 Provide added value to your customers with your content

 Give something away for free and not because you expect something in return.
-Maybe it’s a resource (like this article and its resources), a template, a guide or white paper - or a promise!
-We make a point of going above and beyond as an agency and that’s just something we do.
-We don’t tell our clients, we don’t track every last minute of extra time.
-It’s important to do your very best work and if that means taking a hit then so be it.
-There’s a lot of value in caring about something as much as your customers and it’s important to get that across in your website content.
-You’re not just a business or a supplier; you're a partnership.
+Maybe it’s a resource (like this article and its resources), a template, a guide or a white paper - or a promise!
+We make a point of going above and beyond as an agency, and that’s just something we do.
+We don’t tell our clients; we don’t track every last minute of extra time.
+It’s important to do your very best work, and if that means taking a hit, then so be it.
+There’s a lot of value in caring about something as much as your customers, and getting that across in your website content is important.
+You’re not just a business or a supplier but a partnership.

-It’s worth considering where content might link with other content on your website (page relationships) at this stage too.
-For instance, I might write an article about Craft CMS (what we use to develop websites) and within the content, link through to key articles that are useful to customers.
-That way, you can seamlessly add information into content for better user experience.
+It’s worth considering where content might link with other content on your website (page relationships) at this stage, too.
+For instance, I might write an article about Craft CMS (what we use to develop websites) and, within the content, link to key articles useful to customers.
+That way, you can seamlessly add information into content for a better user experience.
 Just make sure that when you link them on the website, you ensure they open in a new window or tab!

 Know and understand each web page’s goal